MSRB Rules Governing Municipal Securities

 Exam Tip: Gotchas

-• G-30 covers both principal and agency transactions.
+• The fair-pricing rule covers both principal and agency transactions.
 Principal trades use markups/markdowns; agency trades use commissions.
 Both must be fair and reasonable.

 Exam Tip: Gotchas

 • The MSRB writes rules but does NOT enforce them.
-FINRA and the SEC enforce MSRB rules.
-Violations result in sanctions and fines from those agencies, not from the MSRB itself.
+Violations result in sanctions and fines from FINRA, the SEC, or banking regulators, not from the MSRB itself.